New Hampshire Sales and Use Tax

 - Clothing is tax exempt.

-Since New Hampshire legislators can vote to change sales and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
-The population of NH state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of sales tax jurisdictions.
+Since New Hampshire legislators can vote to change the New Hampshire sales tax and use tax rates at any time, it is very difficult for individuals to keep track of the changes.
+The population of NH state is also rapidly changing, which can cause frequent updates to the ZIP codes and local municipality names and complicates the job of keeping track of New Hampshire sales tax jurisdictions.